hipay/hipay-docs/platform-hipay-omnichannel/overview/1-intro.md

 'https://stage-secure-gateway.hipay-tpp.com/rest/v1/order'
 ```

-You can also perform test API calls from [our live testing tool](/doc-api/enterprise/gateway/#!/payments/requestNewOrder).
+You can also perform test API calls from [our live Omnichannel testing tool](/doc-api/omnichannel/api/#!/payments/requestNewOrder).

 ### Payment on mobile point of sale (mPOS)